 Before you judge yourself too harshly, know that you are not alone.
-There is nothing worse, no matter how old you are, than feeling out of control.
+There’s nothing worse than feeling out of control.
 Children have meltdowns.
 But guess what?
-Sometimes adults do too.
+Sometimes adults do, too.

-Christie Burnett, editor of Childhood 101, encourages parents to consider developing a “Calm Down Plan” to help children cope when their emotions overwhelm them.
+Christie Burnett, editor of Childhood 101, encourages parents to consider developing a “Calm Down Plan” to help children handle their emotions.
 These steps can help them when they are upset or feel out of control.

 5 Steps to Managing Big Emotions

-Remember that it is never OK to hurt others.
-Set clear guidelines about what is acceptable and what is not.
+Remember that it’s never OK to hurt others.
+Set clear guidelines about what is acceptable and what isn’t.
 For example, physically hurting others or destroying things is not acceptable, nor is it OK to say hurtful things.